 MBA programs focusing on economics are well-rounded and teach students advanced management skills and solid education in economics.
 By obtaining an online MBA in economics, you’re equipping yourself with the necessary skills to work in a top-level management position.

 Are you furthering your education with hopes of obtaining a promotion with your current employer?

 If you’re looking to advance your career to obtain higher pay and more responsibility with your current employer, getting your online MBA in economics might be the right choice for you.
 Students who graduate from an MBA program are generally more qualified to take on top-level management positions than those with bachelor’s degrees.

 Do you have the necessary time to commit to the work that’s required of an MBA student?

 Obtaining an MBA is a difficult task.
 It requires a high level of focus and perseverance, and those who enroll in the program while working a full-time job or raising children require excellent time-management skills.
 If you can’t commit to several hours of uninterrupted study a few days per week, you may want to reconsider your options.

 Are you comfortable working at a desk for the majority of your career?

 Most career paths that graduates of an online MBA in economics follow require a lot of desk work.
-While some of these careers may entail occasional travel, most are jobs that are spent behind a desk.
+While some of these careers may entail occasional travel, most are jobs spent behind a desk.

 An MBA in Economics vs. an MBA in Finance